-I am constantly reminded of the importance of body language in listening.
+I am constantly reminded of the importance of body language in listening and communications.
 Pay attention to what your body is doing to improve your overall communication skills.

 - Leaning Back

 Leaning back signals that you are disinterested and day dreamy

 Having your body slouch has the appearance of lethargy or lack of energy.

 Crossing your arms has you appear closed off or unwilling to cooperate.
 Crossing your legs can be interpreted similarly so be aware if your legs are visible not to sit with crossed legs.

 - Feet Point Away

 Your feet point to where you want to go.
 When someone is listening intently to another person, his or her feet will point towards them.

 Your body will point to where it is focused.
 To make a strong impression, move your body slightly to angle toward whoever is speaking during a meeting.